 According to Gartner, PC products using older generation processors may be in shorter supply than those using the latest generation.
 “IT purchasers should ensure they have validated and can deploy latest generation PCs rather than continuing to specify older products,” said Priestley.

-However, the leading PC makers tend to power their enterprise PCs with Intel chips and while they may use alternative CPUs, the majority of their PC products are Intel-based.
-We continue to be committed to using multiple CPU providers.
+However, the leading PC makers tend to power their enterprise PCs with Intel chips, and while they may use alternative CPUs, the majority of their PC products are Intel-based.

 This means many IT departments are likely to stick with Intel-based PCs.
 But with continued supply issues, some are unlikely to complete their Windows 10 refresh programme before Microsoft ends support.